Formatting an MLA Works Cited Page

 You've made it to the end of your essay.

-You've written the final word in the last paragraph and put a period at the end of the last sentence.
+You've written the final word in the last paragraph and put a period at the end of the previous sentence.

-• You're done with your paper now, right?
+• Are you done with your paper now?

 If you used research in your paper and are writing in the MLA format, the answer is, "No!"

-You still have to add the Works Cited page to your essay.
-The Works Cited page is the final page of an essay that contains in-text citations.
-The Works Cited page includes the full citations of the sources cited in the text of the essay.
+You must still add the Works Cited page to your essay.
+The Works Cited page is an essay's final page containing in-text citations.
+The Works Cited page includes the full citations of the sources cited in the essay's text.

 In the five-part MLA In-text Citations series, found in Additional Resources in the right-hand sidebar, you learned how to cite sources in your paper using parenthetical citations for the sources' information.